 Larger teams have a greater need to track and analyze key project data that comes from multiple sources.
 They need software for project management with a reporting and analytics engine to display the following metrics to help in the successful delivery of projects:

-- Total tasks assigned to project and to individual team members
+- Total tasks assigned to the project and to individual team members

-- Total time needed for task and overall project completion
+- Total time needed for the task and overall project completion

 - Tasks by completion stage